coreui/coreui/docs/content/components/placeholders.md

 ### Color

-By default, the `placeholder` uses `currentColor`.
-This can be overridden with a custom color or utility class.
+By default, the `placeholder` uses `currentColor`, but this can be replaced with a custom color or utility class.

 {{< example >}}
 <span class="placeholder col-12"></span>